 - a.
 To document responsibility for the oversight and management of Metro's Fund Balance Reserves; - b.
 To define the types of fund balance that will comprise Metro's Fund Balance Reserves; - c.
 To define the criteria for establishing and maintaining Metro's Fund Balance Reserves; - d.
-To define the criteria for use of the Metro's Funds Balance Reserves; - e.
-To protect and enhance the Metropolitan Government's credit ratings; and - f.
-To promote equity for all Metro residents.
+To define the criteria for use of the Metro's Funds Balance Reserves; and - e.
+To protect and enhance the Metropolitan Government's credit ratings.